intel/nauta/docs/user-guide/actions/model_export.md

 # Exporting models

-The section discusses how to transform a model from one format into another using `model export` functionality.
+The section discusses how to transform a model from one format to another using the `model export` functionality.

  - [Obtaining a model to be exported](#obtaining-a-model-to-be-exported)
  - [Checking a list of available exports' formats](#checking-a-list-of-available-exports-formats)
  - [Exporting the model to openvino format](#exporting-the-model-to-openvino-format)

-## Obtaining a model to be exported
+## Obtaining a Model For Exporting

-First step in the flow of exporting models is to get a model that will be exported to another format.
-The easiest way to get such a model is to create it using `mnist_saved_model.py` example script, which is delivered together with `nctl` application.
-This script trains model and then stores it on a shared folder.
-To generate the model use the following
+To use the flow for exporting models, select a model that will export to another format.
+To successfully do this, create a model using: `mnist_saved_model.py` example script, which is delivered together with `nctl` application.
+This script trains the model and then stores it in a shared folder.
+To generate the model, use the following command:
-command:

  `nctl exp submit examples/mnist_saved_model.py -sfl examples/ -n generate-model -- /mnt/output/experiment`

 This command trains a model using TensorFlow framework and stores it in the `output/generate-model` shared folder.
-Passing to this command an `-sfl` option is required, as the `mnist_saved_model.py` script requires a presence of a `mnist_input_data.py` script which is located in a folder with examples in `nctl` distribution.
+Passing to this command an `-sfl` option is required, as the `mnist_saved_model.py` script requires a presence of a `mnist_input_data.py` script which is located in a folder with examples in nctl distribution.

-To check, whether the script has been created - mount locally the shared folder mentioned above and check, whether it contains the `1` subfolder (the script generates only one model, which is stored in a folder named as an ordinary number of this model).
+To check whether the script has been created, mount locally the shared folder mentioned above and check if it contains the `One` subfolder (the script generates only `One` model, which is stored in a folder named as an ordinary number of this model).

-## Checking a list of available exports' formats
+## Checking a List of Available Exports' Formats

 To check what are the available exports' formats use the following command:

  `nctl model export formats`

-This command displays a list of formats - for example:
+This command displays a list of formats, for example:

  ```
  | Name     | Parameters description                                                       |